MADEIRA AND THE DESERTAS ISLANDS

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

 Return flights from Leeds/Bradford and Manchester to Funchal using the scheduled services of Jet2.
-Outbound flight departs mid-morning, return flight arrives back mid to late evening.
+Outbound flight departs early morning, return flight arrives back late afternoon.
 London flights are also available, please phone for details.

 Seabirds are abundant off the coast of Madeira, and include these Cory's Shearwaters

 The local race of Chaffinch is very distinctive.